tensorpack/tensorpack/examples/ShuffleNet/README.md

 Reproduce [ShuffleNet: An Extremely Efficient Convolutional Neural Network for Mobile Devices](https://arxiv.org/abs/1707.01083) on ImageNet.

-This is a 40Mflops ShuffleNet, corresponding to `ShuffleNet 0.5x (arch2)	g=8` in the paper.
+This is a 38Mflops ShuffleNet, corresponding to `ShuffleNet 0.5x g=3` in [version 2](https://arxiv.org/pdf/1707.01083v2) of the paper.
-After 100 epochs it reaches top-1 error of 42.62, matching the paper's number.
+After 240 epochs it reaches top-1 error of 42.32, better than the paper's number.

 ### Usage: